lapnd/DistributedK8SCluster/README.md

 # Getting Started

+This project is intended to be added as a submodule to some other repository.
+This repository would contain customizations and configuration information for your specific cluster, allowing you to have infrastructure as code.
+This comes with many posible benefits such as version control, code review, and automated deployments.
+However, this project can also be used directly by editing the files as you desire.

 ## Netmaker Setup

 Follow [these instructions](https://docs.netmaker.org/quick-start.html) to set up your netmaker machine.
 This should be the cloud device hosted on an external provider.